Ranking All 7 Of Chipotle’s Proteins, Including The New Smoked Brisket

 Chipotle’s chicken doesn’t suffer from the same consistency issues that plague the steak.
 Even when the chicken has been sitting in the bin for a while, it’s still packed with flavor.
 The only thing you lose with time here is how hot the meat is, and considering you’re eating at Chipotle I’m just going to assume you don’t care about whether your food is hot or not.
 Because at Chipotle it rarely is.

 Chipotle’s chicken is flame-grilled at the restaurant and features a flavor profile that is dominated by the smokey qualities of ancho chilis and the savory zest of adobo sauce.
 I have no doubt the restaurant spends a good amount of time marinating this meat.
 Because Chipotle uses grilled chicken thigh rather than breast, each bite is juicy and tender, never suffering from the dry tendencies of over-cooked white meat.
 If you’re wincing at the idea of dark meat over white, you must hate flavor.
 Just kidding (kind of), but if chewy fat generally keeps you away from ordering dark meat, that’s not a problem here.
-The meat is still remarkably lean, you almost can’t tell it’s dark meat aside from the fact that it’s so consistently good with each bite.
+The meat is still remarkably lean, you almost can’t tell it’s dark meat aside from the fact that it’s so consistently tasty with each bite.

 Flavorful, juicy, and most importantly, consistent.
 It’s hard to get a bad serving of chicken at Chipotle.
 If this is your first time, this is your best meat for a positive experience overall.